Fries's Rebellion: Beginning

 In July 1798, during the troubles between the United States and France now known as the Quasi-War, the US Congress levied a direct tax (on dwelling-houses, lands and slaves; sometimes called the Direct House Tax of 1798) of $2 million, of which Pennsylvania's share would have been $237,000.

 There were very few slaves in Pennsylvania, and the tax was accordingly assessed upon dwelling-houses and land, the value of the houses being determined by the number and size of the windows.
+For many residents of the area, this came to be known as The Window Tax.
 The inquisitorial nature of the proceedings, with assessors riding around and counting windows, aroused strong opposition, and many refused to pay, making the constitutional argument that this tax was not being levied in proportion to population.
+Pennsylvania German farmers were also upset at the fact that the tax assessors were largely Quakers and Moravians, neither of which fought in the American Revolution, while the majority of farmers did.

 Pennsylvania auctioneer John Fries organized meetings, starting in February 1799, to discuss a collective response to the tax.
 As an itinerant auctioneer, Fries was well acquainted with the German-Americans' issues in the southeastern part of Pennsylvania.
-This was important because the three counties in which the opposition was centered (Bucks, Northampton, and Montgomery) were heavily populated by German immigrants who, as Chernow notes, were "generally uneducated and easily misled by rumors, such as the notion that President Adams planned a wedding between one of his sons and a daughter of George III."
-Many advocated resistance in response to the tax.
+This was important because the three counties in which the opposition was centered (Bucks, Northampton, and Montgomery) were heavily populated by German immigrants.
 In Milford township, particularly, assessors were unsuccessful in completing their tax assessments due to intimidation.
-At a meeting called by government representatives in an attempt to explain the tax in a way as to defuse tensions, protesters waving liberty flags, some armed and in Continental Army uniforms, shouted them down and turned the meeting into a protest rally.
+At a meeting called by government representatives in an attempt to explain the tax in a way as to defuse tensions, protesters waving liberty flags, some in Continental Army uniforms, shouted them down and turned the meeting into a protest rally.

 The assessors at first determined to continue their work in Milford.
 Fries personally warned the assessors to quit their work, but they ignored the threat.
-He then led a small armed band that harassed the assessors enough that they decided to abandon Milford for the time being.
+He then led a small band that harassed the assessors enough that they decided to abandon Milford for the time being.

-In early March, a local militia company and a growing force of armed irregulars met, marching to the accompaniment of drum and fife.
+In early March, a local militia company and a growing force of irregulars met, marching to the accompaniment of drum and fife.
 About a hundred set off for Quakertown in pursuit of the assessors, whom they intended to place under arrest.
 They captured a number of assessors there, releasing them with a warning not to return and to tell the government what had happened to them.